 My life got off to a rocky start.
-That 18-year-old me played havoc with my life.
+The 18-year-old me played havoc with my life.
 She did some pretty stupid things and the 40-year-old me had to pay dearly.

 I lived my life upside down.
 It has been both exhausting and exhilarating.

-I’m in the boat with good company.
+I’m in good company.
 Unfortunately, many people find themselves in this same situation.
 It’s a scary thought but, it’s true.
 So many of us want to live a better life, but we just don’t know how to do it.

 It’s growing up and learning to think more maturely that for some of us seems to come almost too late.
 Early patterns of behavior and coping are hard to ditch because they seem to become hard-wired into our brains.